ibexa/documentation-developer/docs/guide/content_rendering/layout/add_search_form.md

+---
+description: Add a search bar and customize the search form in your site front end.
+---

 # Add search form to front page

 You can add a search form to selected parts of your front page